If you are in immediate need of the lowest cost funeral available, you need to consider arranging a simple direct cremation service.

 If you are faced with the task and responsibility of arranging a funeral for a family member who has just died, and you are concerned about how you can afford the cost of the funeral, this guide can hopefully support you.

-With 76% of Americans coping paycheck to paycheck (CNN) and 25% below the poverty line, there are families who find themselves in the unfortunate position of having either no funds, or very limited means, by which to pay for a funeral.
+Today 76% of Americans coping paycheck to paycheck (CNN) and 25% below the poverty line, so there are many families who find themselves in the unfortunate position of having either no funds, or very limited means, by which to pay for a funeral.
 Especially if the death of a family member was unexpected and sudden.

 If you find yourself responsible for making funeral arrangements with no life insurance or burial insurance policy to help cover the costs, and you have little means to pay for a funeral, then you need to seek out the lowest cost funeral option.